crunchyroll/ef-open/doc/name-patterns.md

 Key path patterns should be documented in the service runbook as appropriate If get or put rates will approach or exceed 100 RPS, see Request Rate and Performance Considerations in the AWS Developer Guide
-S3 key paths for static content in the shared -static buckets All services share the static buckets, "ellation-cx-&lt;env>-static" Every service has a top-level path that is the name of the service:
+S3 key paths for static content in the shared -static buckets All services share the static buckets, "mycompany-myproject-&lt;env>-static" Every service has a top-level path that is the name of the service:
 Pattern:
-ellation-cx-&lt;env>-static/&lt;service>
+mycompany-myproject-&lt;env>-static/&lt;service>
 Example:
-in template: ellation-cx-&lt;env>-static/{{SERVICE}}
+in template: mycompany-myproject-&lt;env>-static/{{SERVICE}}
-rendered: ellation-cx-staging-static/vrvweb
+rendered: mycompany-myproject-staging-static/vrvweb
 Logging bucket is shared:
-ellation-cx-&lt;env>-static-logs/
+mycompany-myproject-&lt;env>-static-logs/
 Log path is "{{SERVICE}}/"
 Keys and paths below &lt;service>/ in the static bucket path are arranged entirely at the discretion of the service owner Please document key path patterns in the service runbook, so that ops and others can understand the key structure if it becomes necessary to troubleshoot the bucket
 If get or put rates will approach or exceed 100 RPS, see Request Rate and Performance Considerations in the AWS Developer Guide and talk to DevOps.
 A service-specific S3 bucket may be necessary for high-traffic buckets.
 S3 Bucket LogFilePrefix
 Every environment has a shared "-logs" bucket that all other S3 buckets write their logs to.
-Each bucket has its own path within the -logs bucket. log_bucket_name ::= ellation-cx-&lt;environment>-logs
+Each bucket has its own path within the -logs bucket. log_bucket_name ::= mycompany-myproject-&lt;environment>-logs
-example: ellation-cx-staging-logs
+example: mycompany-myproject-staging-logs
 If a CloudFormation template creates only one S3 bucket and no SQS queues, the bucket's logging path is its service name, usually "s3-service>/"
 In a Cloudformation template, the LogFilePrefix element of LoggingConfiguration of "AWS::S3::Bucket" is written this way:
 {{SERVICE}}/